leanprover/lean4/doc/dev/testing.md

 You can run tests after [building a specific stage](bootstrap.md) by adding the `-C stageN` argument.
 The default when run as above is stage 1.
-The Lean tests will automatically use (but not build) that stage's corresponding Lean executables
+The Lean tests will automatically use that stage's corresponding Lean executables

 Runnign `make test` will not pick up new test files; run